Apply to be a Councillor

 Am I qualified?

 There are no special qualifications needed to be a Councillor.
 A willing ear and being prepared to lend a helping hand are the most important qualities alongside a fundamental belief in fairness and equality which all Labour members share.
 You don’t need to be an expert campaigner or know every Labour policy inside out.
 There are people to help you.
 Local politics is about local issues and services – like Buses and Bins.

-How to apply – closing date 7th July 2019
+How to apply – closing date: 15th January 2023